gruns/blagoblag/content/drafts/west-wing-revisited-a-proportional-response.rst

 situation, but there are a few public story lines.

-First, the President hires a new body man, this might make the news, every once and a while the press in real life wrote a story about Reggie Love (President Obama's body man).
+First, the President hires a new body man, this might make the news, every once in a while the press in real life wrote a story about Reggie Love (President Obama's body man).

 Second, a Democratic congressman implies that if the President visited his